Optimal - The Blog

 • Large doses of ALA, at least 14 grams/day would be needed to exert some of the anti-inflammatory properties associated with omega-3s

-• A diet high in omega-6 linoleic acid can reduce conversion of ALA to EPA/DHA by up to 50% due to competitive use of metabolic enzymes including delta-6 desaturase
+• A diet high in omega-6 linoleic acid can reduce the conversion of ALA to EPA/DHA by up to 50% due to competitive use of metabolic enzymes including delta-6 desaturase

-• Toxins, viruses, alcohol, smoking, stress, radiation, and nutrient deficiencies can further reduce conversion of ALA to EPA/DHA
+• Toxins, viruses, alcohol, smoking, stress, radiation, and nutrient deficiencies can further reduce the conversion of ALA to EPA/DHA

 What does the research say?